MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/05-FlashingImage.md

 ---
 title: Flashing a Windows IoT Core Image
-author: John Adali, Lwin Maung, Concurrency ms.author: John Adali, Lwin Maung, Concurrency ms.date: 09/05/2018 ms.topic: article
+author: jadali, lmaung
+ms.author: jadali, lmaung
+ms.date: 09/05/2018
+ms.topic: article
 description: Steps on how to flash an FFU image file to a device